iasonrap/mlops31/reports/README.md

 >
 > Recommended answer length: 50-100 words.
 >
-> Example:
-> *In total we have implemented X tests.
-Primarily we are testing ... and ... as these the most critical parts of our*
-> *application but also ... .*
->
 > Answer:

-In total we have implemented six tests.
-Three of them are intended for testing the data and the other three for our model.
+In total we have implemented nine tests.
+Three of them are intended for testing the data, three for our model and the other three for our API backend.

 For the data part, we made sure that the datasets were initialized in the correct way for both the image and the target.
 We have also included tests that calculate the standard deviation and check that the number of images intended for